+You will want to use a spreadsheet or a program such as Quicken Rental Property Manager to keep track of your income and expenses.
 You should do this as soon as the income comes in or the expense occurs.
 You will want to include as much detailed information as possible:

-- Who it was paid to or who paid you,
+- Who it was paid to or who paid you

 - Nature of the income or expense

-- You can even include how it was paid or incurred (cash, check number, credit card, money order, etc.).
+- You can even include how it was paid or incurred (cash, check number, credit card, money order, etc.)

 The level of detail will depend on the software you use or create.
 Some programs will link directly to your bank accounts and will record your income and expenses for you.

 Even if you choose a less expensive program, or keep your records on personal spreadsheets, you should still set up separate records for each property, for each type of expense, and for separate types of income.
-The point is to record as much information as you can at the time of the transaction, so that you can easily create financial reports in the future.
+The point is to record as much information as you can at the time of the transaction so that you can easily create financial reports in the future.